samanbey/summerschool-leaflet/_posts/2023-07-17-gettingstarted.md

 <iframe src="{{ site.baseurl }}/l0.html" style="width: 650px; height: 500px"></iframe>

 ## Task 1
 Change the initial view of the map to display your hometown or country.
-Coordinates are in [latitude, longitude] order
+Coordinates are in [latitude, longitude] order.

 ## Task 2
 Try other tiled map services.